Special Offerings

 This approach focuses on how stress, trauma, and transition live in the body, often beyond words.
 Together, we attune to bodily sensations, rhythms, and responses to help regulate the nervous system and restore a sense of grounding and safety.

-Psychodynamic Therapy for Expats
+Psychodynamic Therapy

 This approach focuses on how past relationships, unconscious patterns, and cultural transitions shape your present inner world.
-Together, we explore how your history travels with you, how relationships—both past and present—inform your experience, and how meaning can emerge through the therapeutic relationship itself.
+Together, we explore how your history travels with you, how relationships, both past and present, inform your experience, and how meaning can emerge through the therapeutic relationship itself.
 Therapy becomes a place for reflection, integration, and repair as you navigate life across cultures.

 Parenting Stress & Caregiver Support Therapy